 The table titled Back-Test Results presents the outcomes of all 54 back-tests.
-We used regression analysis to determine which of the three input variable have the most significant effect on rate of return and the results are:
+We used regression analysis to determine which of the three input variable have the most significant effect on the rate of return, and the results are:

-We also see that the number of trades increase as the assessment frequency increases, and as ETF beta increases.
+We also see that the number of trades increases as the assessment frequency increases and as ETF beta increases.
 Intuitively that makes sense as we would expect more trading opportunities if we are checking our portfolio value more frequently or if the price of the ETF swings up/down more violently.

-Looking at the graph titled Effects of Investment Type we see that the energy ETF, ticker XLE, had the most significant effect on rate of return with an average of 11% and a range from 7.1% to 14.5%.
+Looking at the graph titled Effects of Investment Type, we see that the energy ETF, ticker XLE, had the most significant effect on the rate of return, with an average of 11% and a range from 7.1% to 14.5%.